cdbusby/image-viewer/README.md

 Image Viewer
 ============

-A simple, lightweight jQuery plugin to quick browse a list of viewport-scaled images with a full-size option.
+A simple, lightweight jQuery plugin to quickly browse a list of viewport-scaled images with a full-size option.

 Usage
 -----